 Apples grown as cordon, espalier or fans should be pruned from mid-August.
 The aim is to maintain the desired shape and allow as much sun as possible to ripen the fruit.
 However, once the trees are mature, you may need to thin any congested spurs over the winter.

 We hope we’ve given you plenty of tips to help you prune your apples trees and enjoy many years of delicious fruit.
-For more advice on growing fruit trees, check out our dedicated fruit tree hub page.
+For more guidance and expert advice on growing fruit trees, check out our dedicated hub page.

 Banner image: Zhukovskyi/ Shutterstock